 This is our famous recipe that results in the pie for all true lovers of Lemon Meringue Pie.
 It appears in an article featuring lemon pie recipes.

-Pour into cooled, baked 9-inch pie crust and top with meringue (recipes follow), sealing meringue to edge of pastry.
+- Pour into cooled, baked 9-inch pie crust and top with meringue (recipes follow), sealing meringue to edge of pastry.
 Bake in a 350°F oven 12 to 15 minutes or until nicely browned.
-Makes one pie.